Want to see pandas in China? What about the chance to volunteer with pandas? Here's what you should know.

 After you complete all the activities, you will be rewarded with a panda certificate and badge to complete your experience (who doesn't love awards??).

-If you decide that you don't have a full day or the budget to put towards interacting with pandas, we recommend going to this location instead (it's still in Chengdu!).
-It's just easier to get to and bigger.
+If you decide that you don't have a full day or the budget to put towards interacting with pandas, we recommend going to this location instead (it's still in Chengdu).
+It's much easier to get to and bigger.
 This is where most go to see pandas.

 China has some awesome things to do, right?
 Between visiting pandas, the stein the Great Wall, and soaking in the sites of the rice terraces, China will keep you busy.